drakeRAGE/CaptureChronicles/README.md

 Installation

+## 🔒 Protected Pages

+Secure Access: The Event Page, Profile Page, Create-Event Page, and Update Event Page are protected and accessible only after successful login.
+This ensures that only authorized users can view and manage sensitive information.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file